kristinnk/charsheets/README.txt

-This is a character sheet thingy for use with the pathfinder roleplaying system.
+This is a character sheet utility for use with the pathfinder roleplaying system.

+Python, Flask
+Knockout.js